al3xsus/al3xsus.github.io/src/data/posts/brain-train.md

 };
 ```

-_It’s a multidimensional array, which consists of rows and columns, and every_ **_cell_** _inside consists of two numbers — one for the color name, the other for the color code_
+_It’s a multidimensional array, which consists of rows and columns, and every **cell** inside consists of two numbers — one for the color name, the other for the color code._

+## Rendering the Table

 This is how I generate and populate the table: